cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

   autorefresh=1
   type=rpm-md

-.. note:: username and password should be url encoded
+.. note:: Username and password should be url encoded.

 Instructions for installing each of the Loom components are as below:
 ::